Konstantia Gourzi – Composer & Conductor

 In 2007, she created the ensemble and network opus21musikplus, with the aim of expanding new music over generic borders, with other art forms and musical directions.

-In the 2017-18 season, she was Artist in Residence at the International Artist House Villa Concordia in Bamberg and at the Festival Aktuelle Musik in Nuremberg.
 The 2018-19 season began not only with the concert series of her ensembles, but with several highlights: a world premiere at the ARD Music Competition, the premiere of a commissioned work by the Archiepiscopal Bishopric Munich-Freising in Rome, and a collaboration with Klangforum Wien.
 The season will conclude with three world premieres, including a commissioned composition by the BBC at the Cheltenham Music Festival and a commissioned work by the Nuremberg State Orchestra conducted by Joana Mallwitz.